Alessandro-Castelli/Alessandro-Castelli/README.md

 ## My CV
 📄 **My CV:** [Download Here](https://github.com/Alessandro-Castelli/Alessandro-Castelli/blob/main/Curriculum_Vitae_Alessandro_Castelli.pdf)

 Thank you for visiting my profile!
-I am always open to new opportunities and collaborations in the vast world of Artificial Intelligence and Cybersecurity.
+I am always open to new opportunities and collaborations in the vast world of Computer Science.
 Feel free to reach out if you have any questions or interesting proposals to share! 🌐✨